mrengy/recycleabike/wp-content/plugins/modal-window/README.txt

 * Click `Add new` to create your first modal window
 * Setup your modal window
 * Click Save
-* Copy and paste the shortcode, such as [Wow-Modal-Windows id=1], to where you want the modal window to appear.
+* Copy and paste the shortcode, such as [Modal-Window id=1], to where you want the modal window to appear.
+For Example: insert shortcode [Modal-Window id=1] into a page/post content
-* If you want it to appear everywhere on your site, you can insert it for example in your `header.php`, like this: `<?php echo do_shortcode('[Wow-Modal-Windows id=1]');?>`
+* If you want it to appear everywhere on your site, you can insert it for example in your `footer.php`, like this: `<?php echo do_shortcode('[Modal-Window id=1]');?>`

-* If you want to insert the shortcode into a widget, use <a href="https://wordpress.org/plugins/shortcode-widget/">this plugin</a>
+= Prevent page jumping to top when opening modal =

+If the page jumping to the top when opening a modal via a link lower down on a page add the next CSS code:

+`html.no-scroll, body.no-scroll {
+    overflow: visible !important;
+}`

+In the site dashboard:

+1. Go to the page ‘Appearance’->’Customize’
+2. Click ‘Additional CSS’
+3. Add CSS code
+4. Click ‘Publised’

+= How to close the modal window using custom button =

+You can сlose popup via adding to the element:

+* Class - wow-modal-close-X, like `<span class="wow-modal-close-X">Close Popup</span>`
+* ID - wow-modal-close-X, like `<span id="wow-modal-close-X">Close Popup</span>`
+* URL - #wow-modal-close-X, like `<a href="#wow-modal-close-X">Close Popup</a>`

+Where X = Modal window ID

+= The modal window on the frontend does not change after making changes to the settings =

+If you use the cache (W3 Total Cache, WP Super Cache, WP Rocket) or minify plugins (Autoptimize, Fast Velocity Minify) try deactivate them and tested the modal window.
+If the modal window shows correctly, reset the cache of these plugins.

+= The modal window not show =

+1. Check whether you have inserted a modal window on the page.
+You can insert the modal window via shortcode or option 'Publish' -> 'All posts and pages'
+2. Check that the site's protocol matches WordPress Address (URL) & Site Address (URL) in the Settings-> General

 = How to open 'Modal Window' via a Side Menu? = Install plugin [Side Menu - add fixed side buttons](https://wordpress.org/plugins/side-menu/)

 * Create a modal window
 * In the option `Show a modal window` select -> `Click on a link (with id)`
-* Copy and paste the shortcode, such as [Wow-Modal-Windows id=1], to where you want the modal window to appear.
+* Copy and paste the shortcode, such as [Modal-Window id=1], to where you want the modal window to appear.
 * Create Side Menu Item via plugin [Side Menu](https://wordpress.org/plugins/side-menu/)
-* In the option `Item type` select -> `modal window`
+* In the option `Item type` select -> `link`
 * Then enter which modal window to show.
-Enter Modal window ID such as wow-modal-id-1
+Enter link such as #wow-modal-id-1
 * Save Menu Item

+= How to open a modal window clicking on the link?  =

+* Create a modal window
+* Copy and paste the shortcode, such as [Modal-Window id=1], to where you want the modal window to appear.
+* Insert a link like `<a href="https://wow-estore.com/#wow-modal-id-1">Open Modal Window</a>`  to the page.

+= How to open a modal window clicking on the button ?  =
+* Create a modal window
+* Copy and paste the shortcode, such as [Modal-Window id=1], to where you want the modal window to appear.
+* Insert a button like `<button id="wow-modal-id-1">Open Modal Window</button>`  to the page.

 = How to insert a form into a modal window? =
 Install plugin [Wow Forms](https://wordpress.org/plugins/mwp-forms/)